dodyg/practical-aspnetcore/projects/mailkit/README.md

   * [Connect to POP3 Account](/projects/mailkit/mailkit-2)

-    Thsi shows how to connect to a POP3 account
+    Thsi shows how to connect to a POP3 account.